nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```
     ____________________________________________________________
-     Bye.
+     Farewell student.
 Hope to see you again soon!
     ____________________________________________________________
 ```